-- Open Adobe XD, look to the main menu to Plugins, then select ‘Discover Plugins’.
+- Open Adobe XD, look to the main menu to Plugins, then select ‘Browse Plugins’.

-- In the dialog that appears, search for ‘Justinmind’ and install the Justinmind for XD plugin.
+- In the window that appears, go to ‘All Plugins’ -> ‘Search all plugins’, search for ‘Justinmind’, and install the Justinmind for XD plugin.

-- In Adobe XD, with the file you’d like to export open, navigate to the Plugins menu and select “XD to Justinmind”.
+Once the plugin is installed, open the file you’d like to export.
+Then, navigate to the Plugins menu and select “XD to Justinmind”.

-You’ll then see a dialog where you can specify the name and destination of the export.
-After that, a Justinmind-compatible .vp file will be generated.
+You’ll see a dialog where you can specify the name and destination of the export.
+After that, the plugin will generate a Justinmind-compatible .vp file.